Ethics Committee

 According to the PMRAAct, a person who intends to conduct a clinical trial must apply to the Pharmacy and Medicines Regulatory Authority (PMRA) for a clinical trial certificate upon payment of the prescribed fee.

-Per the PMRAFeesRegs, the sponsor is responsible for paying the following clinical trial fees:
+Per the PMRAFeesRegs, the following fees apply to clinical trials:

 - Application, review, and registration: 5% of total budget